cloudmesh-community/book/chapters/prg/python/python-install-pyenv.md

 $ xcode-select --install
 ```

+---
+*The next tip is only televean for older systems.
 On Mojave you will get an error that zlib is not installed.
-THis is due to that
+This is due to that
 the header files are not properly installed.
-To do this you can say
+To do this you can say*

 ```bash
 $ sudo installer -pkg /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg -target /
 ```
+---

 Next install homebrew, pyenv, pyenv-virtualenv and pyenv-virtualwrapper.
 Additionally install readline and some compression tools: